codypearce/material-bread/README.md

 #### Contribute to library

 [Storybook](https://github.com/storybooks/storybook) is used as the dev environment for all components on all platforms.
 You can learn about how to get the storybook environment running locally for all platforms [here](http://material-bread.org/contributing/library).
 Please follow the conventions already in place.
 For example, most components follow the made up "props for prebuilt, children for custom" pattern.
-Addtionally, make sure you are testing your components across platforms before making a PR.
+Additionally, make sure you are testing your components across platforms before making a PR.

 #### Contribute to docs

 Documentation is built using [GatsbyJs](https://github.com/gatsbyjs/gatsby) and all pages are built using react components.
-You can learn how to get the docs running locally here [here](https://material-bread.org/contributing/docs).
+You can learn how to get the docs running locally [here](https://material-bread.org/contributing/docs).

 #### Easy first contribution